Budgeting and Finance 101

 This includes having an accounting system that tracks how grant funds are spent and ensures accuracy and reliability in financial, statistical, and other reports, and cash management procedures to safeguard from theft.

 - Non-federal share – Most FTA grants require non-federal funds to cover part of the cost of the transit operations, vehicle, or other project being funded by the grant.
-The non-federal share is often called local match, and can include funding provided by your state.
+The non-federal share is often called local match, and can include funding provided by the state.
 For example, the federally allowed maximum federal local shares for Section 5311 program are generally:

 - Operating: maximum 50% federal share (minimum 50% non-federal share)